bloominstituteoftechnology/Precourse/Lesson1-Git/README.md

 ### Git

 Git was created in 2005 by Linus Torvalds.
 Git allows a team to work simultaneously on a single project, or "repository", all while keeping everything current and up to date.
 This is done through branching, where each member or feature can have a branch from the master branch.
 That branch can then be edited as needed without interfering with the "master" version.
 When the time comes to merge the branches back together, git will evaluate where the changes were made and will correct the master to reflect those changes without interfering with other changes.
-Git also acts as a sort of time machine, allowing a team to revert ANY changes made to the source code throughout the history of the code.
+Git also acts as a sort of time machine, allowing a team to revert ANY changes made to the source code throughout the history of that code.

 ### Github.com

-[Github.com](https://github.com) is a network to store your repositories, being, essentially, a repository of repositories.
-It is one of many available on the internet, and the most popular.
+[Github.com](https://github.com) is a network for storing your repositories, being, essentially, a repository of repositories.
 Git != Github, although they work very well together.
 Github is a place for you to store your code or find other projects.
 It also acts as a portfolio for any code you've worked on.
-If you plan on being a developer you should have a Github account.
+If you plan on being a developer you should have a Github account, as it is one of the most popular resources available on the internet.
 We will be using Github extensively throughout your time at Lambda School.

 ## Basic Terminal Commands:

-> We will be using the "terminal" or "command line" throughout your time at Lambda school.
+> We will be using the "terminal" or "command line" throughout your time at Lambda School.
 If you are on a Mac or Linux machine, you should have the terminal and git installed already.
-If you are on a Windows machine, I recommend installing ["git-bash"](https://git-for-windows.github.io/).
+On a Windows machine, however, I recommend installing ["git-bash"](https://git-for-windows.github.io/).

-Within our terminal we can: traverse our file structure, add files, remove files, update files, and tons more!
-The terminal is a very powerful tool for developers and you will be using it a lot in your professional development career.
+Within our terminal we can: traverse our file structure, add files, remove files, update files, and so much more!
+The terminal is a very powerful tool for developers, and you will be using it a lot throughout your professional development career.
 It might look scary at first, but in time you will enjoy using it.
 It is best to get accustomed to it now.
-To begin we will learn the 'basic' commands:
+To begin we will learn the "basic" commands:

 "List": Allows us to view the contents of the current folder we are in.
 ```bash